Barankin-Type Bound for Constrained Parameter Estimation: LU-CBTB

+Theorem \ref{T3} describes a general class of lower bounds, where for each choice of a weighting matrix, $\Wmat$, we obtain a different bound.
+In particular, the bound on the trace of the MSE matrix can be obtained by substituting $\Wmat=\Imat_M$ in Theorem \ref{T3}.
+Similarly, by substituting $\Wmat=\avec \avec^T$, where $\avec\in\mathbb{R}^{M}$ is an arbitrary vector, we can obtain a lower bound on any linear combination of the estimation errors, given by \eqref{WMSE_for_aa}.
 It should be noted that the parametric constraints affect the CBTB from \eqref{CMS_W} only through the space of the test-point vectors defined in \eqref{set_def}, while the LU-CBTB from \eqref{total_CR_bound_CS_pre_W} employs the information about the constraints also through the matrix $\Umat(\thetavec)$ from \eqref{one} and \eqref{two}.